City Hub

 What an operator can do with the hub

-The hub is built to narrow the next issue worth fixing, not to flatten every property into the same operating story.
+The hub is built to narrow the next issue worth reviewing, not to flatten every property into the same operating story.

 Confidence level